PROJECT-1-HACKERS/Spotify-Movie-Playlist/README.md

 This is the collaborative project for our 1/3rd progress marker!

-# Problems to solve
+# What we're doing

-Getting soundtrack info from movies
+We are getting soundtrack info from movies and creating a spotify playlist from them.

 # Blockers